padogrid/bundle-hazelcast-5-k8s-hz_operator/README_HEADER.md

-This bundle serves as a template for creating a new Hazelcast bundle.
-Run `show_bundle bundle-hazelcast-template` to see instructions.
+This bundle provides step-by-step instructions for deploying and testing Hazelcast Platform Operator, Hazelcast, and PadoGrid.